3le81/tourist-journey-UK-project/README.md

 ---

+### The initial part of the project has been developed in collaboration with Jack and Oleg during the FAC course.

+---

-Thank you for considering the Tourism App!🧳🚗
+# Thank you for considering the project! 🧳🚗